Horticulture Semester (Live)

 Vegetative Growth

 In this course, we explore how light and nutrients affect the growth and development of the cannabis plant during the vegetative growth stage.
-We also take a closer look at how various anatomical structures of the cannabis plant develop during this phase of the life cycle and the role of each part of the plant in promoting vegetative growth.
+We also look closely at how various anatomical structures of the cannabis plant develop during this phase of the life cycle and the role of each part of the plant in promoting vegetative growth.
 The course concludes with some best practices for transplanting and techniques for influencing the growth pattern of your plants, such as pruning, training, and topping.

-Transition and Flowering
+Transition & Flowering

-Week 6: Harvest and Processing
+Harvest and Processing

-Week 7: Mediums, Nutrients, and Irrigation
+Mediums, Nutrients, and Irrigation

 Optimal Conditions

-Week 14: Soil Science and Microbiology
+Soil Science and Microbiology

 Sustainability and Organic Farming

 This course examines the concepts of “organic” and “sustainable” related to cannabis cultivation.
-After a brief look into the history and science behind some common principles of organic and sustainable farming, we explore the cannabis industry’s historical reliance on synthetic nutrients and the harmful effects of chemical fertilization for all crops from a soil and ecosystem management perspective.
-Finally, we discuss the often unsustainable nature of many common inputs used in cannabis cultivation and learn why something organic may not always be sustainable.
+After a brief look into the history and science behind some common principles of organic and sustainable farming, we will explore the cannabis industry’s historical reliance on synthetic nutrients and the harmful effects of chemical fertilization for all crops from a soil and ecosystem management perspective.
+Finally, we will discuss the often unsustainable nature of many standard inputs used in cannabis cultivation and learn why something organic may not always be sustainable.

 Sourcing Genetics